 For many years, knowledge of bird migration in the Near Islands was only fragmentary, since they had been visited only sporadically by scientists.
 Then in the late 1970s, Dan Gibson of the University of Alaska Museum did the first intensive studies of spring and fall migration in the Near Islands, on Shemya Island.
 And beginning in the late 1970s, we began annual spring visits to Attu Island that have continued to this day.
 We now have a much more complete picture of bird distribution in the Aleutians.

-Birding In Nome
+Birding Locations in Nome